 Have fun making it, share it with me at Instagram @thaifoodie, and one day I hope you can get Pad Thai made for you from an authentic Pad Thai street vendor in Bangkok and experience it like you never had before—and fall in love all over again.Print

 Longing for Pad Thai from a street vendor in Bangkok, but your only option is to make it at home?
-I feel ya, that’s why I’m sharing my legit Pad Thai recipe with you friend!
+I feel ya, that’s why I’m sharing my legit Pad Thai recipe with you dear!

-- 8 oz. package of dry, medium width rice noodles (preferably made in Thailand)
+- 8 oz. package of dry, medium width rice noodles (preferably made in Thailand) or 8 oz. of fresh rice noodles

 - 2 tablespoons pickled radish*, chopped